designerwebhosting/inspirationforchange/index.md

 ---
-title: about ann noble, Akashic therapist
+title: "about ann noble, Akashic therapist"
-description: Through Life Retuning you will free yourselve from emotionally painfull memories, swithch off reoccuring unwanted thoughts and release yourselve from fear.
+description: "Through Life Retuning you will free yourselve from emotionally painfull memories, swithch off reoccuring unwanted thoughts and release yourselve from fear."
 layout: index
 categories:
- -
+  - ""
 tags:
- -
+  - ""
 ---

 ## Untying the Knots of your Life